beyzayildizli/Multi_Process_Calculator/README.md

 ---

-## License

-This project is open-source and available under the [MIT License](LICENSE).

----

-## Contributions

-Contributions are welcome!
-Please submit issues or pull requests via GitHub.

----

-## Author
+## Credits

-Beyza Yıldızlı
+This project was developed by Beyza Yıldızlı.
+You can find me on [LinkedIn](https://www.linkedin.com/in/beyzayildizli/) or [GitHub](https://github.com/beyzayildizli).